sysmulch/docs/docs/elearning-elements.md

 ## LMS Dashboard

-As the site administrator of INASP's LMS (learning management system), I designed a dashboard that users would see upon signing in.
+As the site administrator of INASP's LMS, I designed a dashboard that users would see upon signing in.
 This LMS is built with the open source Moodle application, and I had to work with the features and constraints of this application.
 I also wanted to keep the dashboard simple enough and relevant enough for the 100K users on the site.
 So this is what I added:

 - An Upcoming Events block to alert users to any upcoming events or deadlines
 - A custom HTML block with a few tips for users